-If you’re prepping a batch of potatoes for potato salad or other potato dish, you may have noticed that they start darken fairly quickly.
+If you’re prepping a batch of potatoes for potato salad or other potato dishes, you may have noticed that they start to darken fairly quickly.
 Here’s a tip for keeping peeled potatoes white.
 It’s oxidation that causes them to turn brownish-pink after peeling, but if you submerge them in cold water, they’ll look a lot more appetizing.

 Recipe: Red, White, and Blue Potatoes

 Cut the potatoes in half and toss with olive oil, rosemary, crushed fennel seed, red pepper, salt, and pepper, then place cut side down on a baking sheet and roast for about an hour at 375°F. Add whole peeled garlic cloves after 20 minutes of roasting, stir, and continue baking.
 Stir every quarter-hour.
 Test for doneness with a paring knife.